CopernicaMarketingSoftware/SMART-TPL/README.md

 By overriding from SmartTpl::Value, you can create all sorts of variables that behave like arrays or objects.
-The SmartTpl library already has built-in types for a number of types, through the [VARIANT-CPP](https://github.com/CopernicaMarketingSoftware/VARIANT-CPP) library.
+The SmartTpl library already has built-in types for a number of types.